-Uncertainty about the persistence of shocks is not the only source of uncertainty faced by policymakers.
-I mentioned earlier that the results on policy delay were obtained from just a single model.
-It would be useful to do a full analysis of the robustness of the results to gain more insight into the consequences of delay when policymakers face uncertainty about the true (best?) model of the economy, but a useful starting point for such an analysis is provided by the work of Andrew Levin and John Williams (2003).
-They showed that one can protect against model uncertainty by basing policy on a more backward-looking model than the policymaker truly believes characterizes the economy.
-Thus, a desire for robustness in the face of model uncertainty suggests policymakers should overestimate the degree of endogenous persistence in the economy.
+Figure 12 Response to an Inflation Shock in the Rudebusch-Svensson Model: Delays Greater than Two Quarters Lead to Instability the results to gain more insight into the consequences of delay when policymakers face uncertainty about the true (best?) model of the economy, but a useful starting point for such an analysis is provided by the work of Levin and Williams (2003).
+They showed that one can protect against model uncertainty by basing policy on a more backward-looking model than the policymaker truly believes characterizes the economy.19 Thus, a desire for robustness in the face of model uncertainty suggests policymakers should overestimate the degree of endogenous persistence in the economy.

-The model Levin and Williams used to illustrate this point was a completely backward-looking model estimated using U.S. data by Glenn Rudebusch and Lars Svensson (1999).
+The model Levin and Williams used to illustrate this point was a completely backward-looking model estimated using U.S. data by Rudebusch and Svensson (1999).
 What does such a model imply about policy delays and aggressive responses?
-The answer is shown in figure 12.
+The answer is shown in Figure 12.